AnkurKumar06505/Data-Analytics-Web-App/README.md

 Statistical summaries (mean, median, standard deviation, etc.)
 Top and bottom rows
 Data types and column names
-Column Value Counts: Analyzes the distribution of values within a selected column, offering visualizations like bar charts, line charts, and pie charts.
+Column Value Counts: Analyzes the distribution of values within a selected column, with visualizations like bar charts, line charts, and pie charts.

 Groupby Operations: Allows data aggregation by grouping columns and performing operations (sum, mean, etc.), with visualization options such as bar charts, line charts, scatter plots, and sunburst charts.

-Interactive Visualizations: Powered by Plotly, the portal offers interactive and customizable charts that are responsive across devices.
+Interactive Visualizations: Powered by Plotly, the app offers interactive and customizable charts that are responsive across devices.

 Usage